 The CEX3/CEX4S in CEX3A/CEX4A mode are PCI based cryptographic coprocessor cards that contains the same hardware as in CEX3C/CEX4C mode but which are used only as an accelerator for RSA encryption and decryption, and which have disabled the general purpose processor, memory and operating system.
 RSA encryption and decryption are the only cryptographic functions the coprocessors can perform.
 Since the CEX3A/CEX4A provide no own storage, the key has to be provided by the TOE each time it uses the coprocessor.
-The coprocessor can accept keys both in "normal" format as well as in CRT format (as defined in PKCS#1).
-The operation code submitted to the card identifies the operation and the key format.
-Operation code, input data, output data, data length, key length and the key are passed in a block to the coprocessor, which then performs its operation and passed the result back in the output data field.
-For applications that just need fast RSA encryption and decryption (e. g. a server that allows a lot of TLS based connections), this provides a significantly faster method for RSA operations than using the CEX3/CEX4C cards.
-Of course the CEX3A/CEX4A do not provide an option for "secure" private keys.
+The coprocessor can accept keys both in "normal" format and in CRT format (as defined in PKCS#1).
+The operation code submitted to the card identifies the operation and the key are passed in a block to the coprocessor, which then performs its operation and passes the result back in the output data field.
+For applications that just need fast RSA encryption and decryption (e. g. a server that allows a lot of SSL-based connections), this provides a significantly faster method for RSA operations than using the CEX3/CEX4S in CEX3C/CEX4C mode.
+Of course, the CEX3A/CEX4A do not provide an option for "secure" private keys.